Mircea-Gosman/Pause/README.md

 *[Version française](https://github.com/Mircea-Gosman/pause_v1/blob/master/README_FR.md)*

+## Abstract
+The transition from high school to CEGEP is not always an easy one.
+Among challenges students face, there is the hardship of matching their friends' free time to their own in order to enjoy eachother's company.
+At the moment, *Omnivox*, by Skytech Communications, supplies all CEGEP students with a proprietary version of their schedule.
+The current project aims to utilize screenshots of these schedules in order to connect students with others among their Facebook friends during shared free time.

 ## Image analysis process
 Since the starting image is meant to be a screenshot from the user's screen, custom image segmentation is mandatory to obtain decent acceptable OCR results.